Doctors and analysts meeting in a conference room

 • NURS 908 – Health Care Policy………… 3cr.

-This course is designed to provide a framework with which to examine health policy issues and better comprehend the policy-making process at all levels, including institutional, local, state, regional, federal and international levels.
-Health policy issues related to ethics, cultural sensitivity, social determinants as well as healthcare delivery regulation and financing are addressed.
+This course examines health policy issues and policy-making processes at all levels, including institutional, local, state, regional, federal and international levels.
+Health policy issues related to ethics, cultural sensitivity, social determinants, healthcare delivery regulation, and financing are addressed.
 The leadership role as an advocate influencing health policy formation from a population health perspective is explored.
 Emphasized are skills for analyzing policy processes and engaging in politically competent actions for the transformation of a holistic and ethical healthcare system that meets the needs of the public and the nursing profession.

 • NURS 910 – Scholarship of Advanced Application and Innovation………… 3cr.

-This course explores the activities that link scholarship and population health practice including grant-writing, institutional review board (IRB) process, writing for publication, and scholarly dissemination through publications and presentations.
-Emphasis will be placed on holistic skills to synthesize information from a variety of sources to support innovation and on clear and articulate presentation of ideas.
-Students will learn to use transformative leadership strategies to critically analyze their work, reflect on the work, and determine their scholarly contributions to the body of nursing knowledge particularly in population health.
+This course explores the activities that link scholarship and population health practice including grant-writing, institutional review board (IRB) process, writing for publication, and scholarly dissemination.
+Students will learn to use leadership strategies to critically analyze and reflect on their work, and ultimately investigate their potential scholarly contributions to the body of nursing knowledge in population health.

 • NURS 905 – Healthcare Finance and Economics for Nurse Leaders………… 4cr.

-This course is designed to prepare the holistic nurse leader with the business, financial, and dialogue acumen needed for the analysis of practice quality, risks, and costs.
-Changes in financial structures required to support practice will be explored.
-Economic and ethical principles and perspectives in healthcare will be discussed in relationship to care delivery models.
-Budgets for practice initiatives will be examined.
+Doctor of Nursing Practice with critical business, financial, and dialogical acumen needed for the analysis of practice quality, risks, and costs.
+The course will explore changes in financial structures required to support practice and economic and ethical principles and perspectives relating to healthcare delivery models.
+The course will also explore the process of budget development for healthcare practice initiatives.

 • NURS 921 – DNP Project Immersion………… 3cr. (variable based on project progression, minimum 9 credit hours in course required)

-This course provides an opportunity for students to apply population health leadership skills in a practice setting by planning the implementation and evaluation of a scholarly DNP project.
-Students develop a project proposal in collaboration with organizational stakeholders and a faculty mentor.
-The practice based project proposal builds upon foundations in evidence translation and implementation science acquired from previous coursework.
+This course is the culmination of the program where students apply population health leadership skills in a setting by identifying a problem, planning, implementing, and evaluating a scholarly DNP project.
+Students develop a project proposal in collaboration with organizational stakeholders and a Clinical and Faculty Mentor.
+The practice-based project builds upon foundations in evidence translation and implementation science acquired from previous coursework through to the dissemination of the scholarly project.

 Full Time Course Sequence: Year Three